dotnet/docs-maui/docs/user-interface/graphics/index.md

 ## Drawing canvas

 In .NET MAUI, the `GraphicsView` enables consumption of the `Microsoft.Maui.Graphics` library, via a drawing canvas that's exposed as an `ICanvas` object.
-For more information about the `GraphicsView`, see [.NET MAUI GraphicsView](~/user-interface/controls/graphicsview.md).
+For more information about the `GraphicsView`, see [GraphicsView](~/user-interface/controls/graphicsview.md).

 `ICanvas` defines the following properties, that affect the appearance of object's that are drawn on the canvas: